Chambishi: Chambishi develops

 Though copper was discovered at Chambishi in 1899 and rediscovered in 1902, the mining camp was not born until 1927 when the board of Selection Trust Limited in London approved a development programme and drilling started.

 In 1927, Chambishi's white total population was estimated to be around 50.
 The number of indigenous Lamba people was estimated to be above a couple of hundred.
 Chief Nkana was the senior traditional leader in the area.

 Russell Johnson Parker was the first Mine Manager while Lewin Tucker took up a position of mine secretary in 1927.
 The chief assayer was Jerry Haynes who later worked as smelter superintendent at Mufulira Mine; and, among the geologists, Dr. Anton Grey, (chief geologist), Dr. David Donaldson, Jock Brown and Bill Garlick who was a replacement geologist for Dr. T.F.
 Andrews and a Mr. Heins who had drowned in Chibuluma.

 Others who worked at Chambishi Mines in 1927 include, Phil Melville who was chief surveyor while E. P. Edwards worked as mining engineer.
 George Hornby, a contractor in charge of pitting was one of the Europeans who arrived early at Chambishi.
 Alabama Patton an American miner and Motoka Mukonkaus an African surveyor's assistant were also based there.

 When Lewin Tucker arrived at Chambishi, drilling was being carried out and preparations for shaft sinking had reached an advanced stage.

 The company built offices, workshops and houses for mine workers using Kimberly bricks.
 Chambishi also boasted of a couple of well stocked shops although most of the shopping was conducted at Nkana (Kitwe).

 For recreational activities the residents in Chambishi played tennis, had an occasional dance and went for hunting trips at weekends.
 Even though Chambishi could not support a football team as the white population was small, it did however, had its own nine-hole golf course, which attracted golfers from all over the Copperbelt.

 Phil Melville working as a chief surveyor at Chambishi made a unique revelation about the original road from Mufulira to Ndola.
 He said the road went first of all to Chambishi, then bypassed Nkana (Kitwe) by a few miles and continued to Luanshya and then went on to Ndola.

 The linking of the three mines through this road most probably explains why Roan Selection Trust (RST) insisted that these mines (Mufulira, Bwana Mkubwa, Chambishi, Roan and Chibuluma) became part of the block.

 The Great Depression

 In the 1930s the situation changed completely when mines on the Copperbelt faced a series of production cuts owing to the global economic depression.
 Operations at Chambishi ground to a halt in 1932 and so were at Mufulira Mine.
 Only two mines Roan and Nkana, continued to operate at 30% capacity under a quota agreement reached by world's main producers.

-Never a large mining township by Copperbelt standards, Chambishi nevertheless was a happy and largely self-contained little township during its brief existence aptly described by those who lived in it as ‘’one happy family’’.